Brian-Machiestay/Console-Finances/README.md

 # Console-Finances

 ## Description
 This project demonstrates basic understanding of javascript.
 It also trains on debugging dynamic frontend applications using the browser console.
-The link to deployed application is (here)[]
+The link to deployed application is [here](https://brian-machiestay.github.io/Console-Finances/).

 ## Features